 We encourage all our neighbors of the Market Heights neighborhood to become involved in our organization.
 Being an active community member creates a sense of safety and security for you and all of our neighbors as well as community awareness and promotes a positive quality of life - which is our mission.

-The price of our membership fee has only been increased once since our inception and continues to provide great services year after year to our community.
+The price of our membership fee has only been increased twice since our inception and continues to provide great services year after year to our community.

 Promoting the general welfare of the residents of the Market Heights.